redis/redis-doc/topics/sentinel.md

     sentinel_simulate_failure_flags:0
     master0:name=mymaster,status=ok,address=127.0.0.1:6379,slaves=0,sentinels=1

-The Field "sentinel_tilt_since_seconds" indicates how many millisecond Sentinel already is in the Tilt mode.
+The Field "sentinel_tilt_since_seconds" indicates how many seconds Sentinel already is in the Tilt mode.
 If it is not in the Tilt mode, the value will be -1

 Note that in some way TILT mode could be replaced using the monotonic clock API that many kernels offer.
 However it is not still clear if this is a good